OleksiiLatypov/mlzoomcamp-capstone01/README.md

 Based on the evaluation metrics, it was selected the best-performing model to make predictions on the test data.

+Image Augmentation techniques were used during training.
+These techniques included random rotations, shifts, flips, and zooms, which artificially increased the diversity of the training dataset.

+Additionally, VGG16, a popular deep learning model pre-trained on the ImageNet dataset, was used as a feature extractor.
+The model's convolutional layers were used to extract features from the X-ray images before feeding them into the custom CNN layers for final classification.

 ### How to Set Up the Project

 Follow these steps to set up the project from GitHub on your local machine: